With emotion, EU parliament ratifies Withdrawal Agreement with UK

-British Prime Minister Boris Johnson leaves 10 Downing Street for Prime Minister's Questions at the House of Commons in London, Britain, on Jan.
+European Commission President Ursula von der Leyen speaks before the vote on the Withdrawal Agreement at the plenary session of the European Parliament in Brussels, Belgium, on Jan.
 29, 2020.
-The European Parliament voted overwhelmingly on Wednesday to approve the Withdrawal Agreement between the European Union and the United Kingdom.
-(Photo by Ray Tang/Xinhua)
+The European Parliament voted overwhelmingly on Wednesday to approve the Withdrawal Agreement between the European Union (EU) and the United Kingdom.
+(Xinhua/Zheng Huansong)

 The European Parliament voted overwhelmingly on Wednesday to approve the Withdrawal Agreement between the European Union (EU) and the United Kingdom.